 Frequent Iterations

-Agile marketing teams work in short sprints, or cycles, instead of long campaigns.
-This allows them to be more responsive to customer feedback and make changes on the fly.
+Agile marketing teams work in short sprints or cycles instead of long campaigns.
+This allows them to respond more to customer feedback and quickly make changes.

 Continuous Feedback